deoren/notes/golang/golang.md

     - need to research this further
     - UGP seems to indicate that the main code flow is your "happy path" (everything is working as intended), while an `if` statement is for handling error conditions
+    - `else` is said to not help readability, "pushes code down"

 ## References